bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

   </tr>
 </table>

 #### This document is a compliment to the README in [the Github repository](https://github.com/bbenchoff/OrthoRoute).
 The README provides information about performance, capabilities, and tests.
 This document reflects more on the why and how.
-The README describes what it does, this document describes how and why it does it.

 ## Project Overview